 alternating current) circuit for modern equipment.
 The ship now

 uses LED lighting wherever possible to reduce the load on the

-generators.
+power.
 The main switchboard is DC as originally installed but

 the domestic AC circuits are operated through an inverter.
 When

 connected to the shore supply, the power is converted to DC and then